three-em/Protocol-spec/README.md

 The full ordering is `[ block_height, sha256(transactionId + blockHash) ]`.
 3. Applies the sorted interactions onto the contract's `handler` function - evaluating contract's state up to the requested block height.

+### Protocol-based Spec

+3EM owns its own spec for its execution engine.
+With this spec, 3EM is able to accomplish its core goals in productive ways while still guaranteeing a high level of compatability with SmartWeave.
+For more information about the 3EM spec, [read here](https://github.com/three-em/Protocol-spec/blob/main/3em-general-spec.md).